PatrickMagAnime/schulevault/Klassen 1-Matura/4.Klasse/Englisch/S.10-12.md

 - to attend a job interview
 - to get your first / a new job
 - to get promoted
-- to be laid off / made redundat
+- to be laid off / made redundant
 - to be unemployed / on the dole
 - to undergo retraining
 - to have a career change